XiangZ-0/GEM/README.md

 [Pretrained models](https://1drv.ms/f/s!AgjOZB4WHoLei2Kz5horpPI6A1aP?e=dNZypa) and [datasets](https://1drv.ms/f/s!AgjOZB4WHoLei2PMmIQza0cPaWZA?e=acFSD4) can be downloaded via One Drive.
 <br>
 In our paper, we conduct experiments on three types of data:
-- **Ev-REDS** (TBD) contains synthetic blurry images and synthetic events.
-We first convert [REDS](https://seungjunnah.github.io/Datasets/reds.html) into high frame rate videos using [RIFE](https://github.com/hzwer/arXiv2021-RIFE), and then obtain blurry images by averaging sharp frames and generate events by [ESIM](https://github.com/uzh-rpg/rpg_vid2e).
+- **Ev-REDS** contains synthetic 1280x640 blurry images and synthetic 320x160 events.
+We first convert [REDS](https://seungjunnah.github.io/Datasets/reds.html) into high frame rate videos using [RIFE](https://github.com/hzwer/arXiv2021-RIFE), and then obtain blurry images by averaging sharp frames and generate events from down-sampled images via [VID2E](https://github.com/uzh-rpg/rpg_vid2e).
-- **HS-ERGB** (TBD) contains synthetic blurry images and real-world events from [HQF](https://timostoff.github.io/20ecnn), where blurry images are generated using the same manner as GoPro.
+- **HS-ERGB** contains synthetic blurry images and real-world events from [HS-ERGB](https://github.com/uzh-rpg/rpg_timelens).
+We first convert HS-ERGB into high frame rate videos using [Time Lens](https://github.com/uzh-rpg/rpg_timelens) and then synthesize blurry images by averaging sharp frames.
+Since only the test set of HS-ERGB is available, we choose 4 sequences (*far-bridge_lake_01*, *close-fountain_schaffhauserplatz_02*, *close-spinning_umbrella*, and *close-water_bomb_floor_01*) for testing and leave the rest for training.
+We mannually filter the static frames in the HS-ERGB dataset (where no motion blur occurs) to ensure valid evaluation of deblurring performance.
-- **MS-RBD** (TBD) contains real-world blurry images and real-world events from [RBE](https://github.com/xufangchn/Motion-Deblurring-with-Real-Events).
+- **MS-RBD** contains real-world blurry images and real-world events collected by ourselves.
+A beam splitter connecting a FLIR BlackFly S RGB camera and a DAVIS346 event camera is built for data collection.
+In total, our MS-RBD contains 32 sequences composed of 22 indoor and 10 outdoor scenes, where each sequence consists of 60 RGB 1152x768 blurry frames and the concurrent 288x192 events.
+For self-supervised methods, we select 5 and 3 sequences from the indoor and outdoor scenes for testing and leave the rest for training.
+For supervised approaches, all sequences can be used for qualitative evaluation of deblurring performance in real-world scenarios.

 ## Quick start